SyedaLajeen/10x-Spatial-Transcriptomics/README.md

 Each notebook is self-contained — it installs its own dependencies, downloads or loads its own dataset, runs the full analysis pipeline, and produces all plots inline.

 ---
+Thw output images like umap,graphs, clustering are present in the results folder.
 ## 🔬 Technologies and Platforms

 | Technology | Description |